peytoncordero/DRI25/command-line.md

 - Collaborate remotely in digital projects
 - Install certain programs, including server-side software (or more advanced software-as-a-service software).

-Finally, there are other uses that you will find according to your interests and the places your future projects might take you.
+And there are other uses that you will find according to your interests and the places your future projects might take you!

 # What is the command line?